top of page

 I started stitching a Riverdrift House sampler on a piece of the DMC 16 count before I dived down this rabbit hole of fabric count, which had lots of small squares around the edge.
 I had thought that the squares didn't quite look properly square but figured it was my eyes playing trick on me because they were the specified 11 x 11 stitches.
 After my rabbit hole excursion I measured the squares and yep, they are not quite square.
 In fact if I measured 5 squares then it was 9cm in one direction and 9.5cm in the other, so the whole sampler would be very much NOT square by the time I finished it.
 Whilst it might not matter for some patterns, this sampler is supposed to be regular and square so in my opinion it would look really wrong when framed.
 So I decided to abandon the quarter done piece and start again on Zweigart.
 I did warn you it was a horror story.

-The difference might not seem like much but if your design is 6" x 6" then you could see a difference of around 0.2" (0.5cm) compared with the stated size.
-Scale this up to an even bigger design of 12" x 12" and you might well have a difference of around 0.4" (1 cm)!
+But scale this up to an bigger design of 12" x 12" and you might well have a difference of around 0.4" (1 cm)!

-In reality it is still unlikely to make a difference unless you have very tight margins on fitting something into a specific hoop or frame, but if you ever end up with your finished project just a little bigger or smaller than you thought it would be then at least you will know why.
+In reality if the count of the fabric you are using is a teeny bit different to what is stated then it is pretty unlikely to make a difference unless you have very tight margins on fitting something into a specific hoop or frame, but if you ever end up with your finished project just a little bigger or smaller than you thought it would be then at least you will know why.

 Until next time...happy counting and happy stitching!